Azure/maximo/README.md

 ### Finishing up

 Once you have to OpenShift installed, visit the admin URL and try to log in to validate everything is up and running.
-The URL will look something like console-openshift-console.apps.<clustername>.<domain>.<extension>.
+The URL will look something like `console-openshift-console.apps.{clustername}.{domain}.{extension}`.
 The username is kubeadmin and the password was provided to you by the installer.

 You will need to login to the `oc` CLI.
 You can get an easy way to do this by navigating the the `Copy login` page.
 You can find this on the top right of the screen: